rubrikinc/terraform-aws-rubrik-s3-cloudout/README.md

 - Create a new user specific to Rubrik
 - Create a new IAM Policy with the correct permissions and attached to the new user.
 - Create a new KMS Key to use for encryption
-- Adds the S3 Bucket to the Rubrik cluster as an archival location
+- (optionally) Adds the S3 Bucket to the Rubrik cluster as an archival location

 ## Documentation